ian0549/Data_Modeling-with-Postgres/README.md

 ## Description of Files

 - data

-    -log_data   This directory contains a collection of JSON log files.
+    --log_data   This directory contains a collection of JSON log files.

-    -song_data  This directory contains a collection of Song JSON files.
+    --song_data  This directory contains a collection of Song JSON files.

 - create_tables.py This Python script recreates the database and tables used to storethe data.